 One of the most tedious and costly aspects of Amazon is monitoring and optimizing your campaigns.
-Automatic Campaigns in particular are time consuming since they require that you download the automatic targeting report as a txt file then open it up and import it into Excel, then sort and filter the different Ad Groups and Campaigns to see which terms were actually making money.
+Automatic Campaigns in particular are time consuming since they require that you download the automatic targeting report as an Excel file, then sort and filter the different Ad Groups and Campaigns to see which terms were actually making money.
 Well, all that’s about to change…

-Seller Labs has done it again with Ignite, an Amazon Campaign Management tool that allows you to manage new or pre-existing campaigns by simply setting them up in Ignite, setting your target ACoS, then letting the algorithm do the analysis work for you.
+Now you can automate your campaign optimization and keyword bidding using Teikametrics, an Amazon Campaign Management tool that allows you to manage new or existing campaigns by simply setting them up in Teikametrics, setting your target ACoS, then letting the algorithm do the analysis work for you.